satejsoman/realignment-feasibility-pipeline/README.md

 ![](./img/vpc.png)

 Finally, an EMR job is spun up to hydrate each table.
 For each country in our dataset, we get a list of S3 filepaths and create a GeoPandas dataframe from each filepath.
+This dataframe is then used to append database entries to the relevant table.

 #### Querying Stage